Locations:

 Postpartum Hemorrhage

-Postpartum hemorrhage (PPH) is severe vaginal bleeding after childbirth.
-It’s a serious condition that can lead to death.
-Other signs of postpartum hemorrhage are dizziness, feeling faint and blurred vision.
+Postpartum hemorrhage (PPH) is severe or excessive bleeding after childbirth.
+It’s a serious, potentially life-threatening condition.
+Signs are dizziness, feeling faint and an increase in heart rate.
 PPH can occur after delivery or up to 12 weeks postpartum.
 Early detection and prompt treatment can lead to a full recovery.
 Get help right away if you’re experiencing symptoms of PPH.

 Overview